catfoolyou/Block-Bypass/README.md

 Most people at FCPS have been switched to chromebooks, which are much harder to jailbreak than to old Windows laptops.
 ~~The easiest way to crack FCPS chromebooks would be via [this method](https://github.com/CaenJones/Chromebook-Testing/blob/main/README.md) (Mirror available [here](https://github.com/catfoolyou/Block-Bypass/blob/main/Chromebooks.md) in case the site gets taken down or it's blocked.)~~

+## Sh1mmer

+As of September 16th, sh1mmer with the tsunami bypass has been confirmed working with ChromeOS r128.
+This exploit allows for unenrollment and the ability to switch into developer mode, plus other things.

+FCPS Chromebooks come in two models - HP Fortis G10 and G11.
+You can check this on the underside of the chromebook, which will usually be under the FCPS barcode (this varies from school to school).

+G11 Chromebook: `nissa`

+G10 Chromebook: `dedede`

+Full writeup is available here: https://github.com/catfoolyou/Block-Bypass/blob/main/shimmer.md

+## Shimboot

+Shimboot is an exploit based on sh1mmer that boots a linux distribution off a USB or a spoofed unenrolled chromeOS.
+It works because the rootfs of the shim (a recovery image) is not verified, meaning that it can be replaced with whatever else.

+FCPS High School chromebooks (`drawper`) have NOT been tested with shimboot yet.

+Full writeup is available here: https://github.com/catfoolyou/Block-Bypass/blob/main/shimboot.md

 ## Webview exploit
 A random hole in chrome login that allows for unrestriced browsing (one tab only)